 - ROASTED PEANUTS: I love to use roasted and salted Spanish peanuts!
 Cashews can be used as an alternative.

-authentic Thai dressing ingredients
+Thai lime dressing

 - FISH SAUCE